ramcarreno/pos-tagger/README.md

 # POS-tagger
-POS tagger for any language made with datasets from Universal Dependencies.
+POS tagger for English and Catalan trained with datasets from Universal Dependencies.

 # 🚀 Getting started